Flea Beetle, Brassica

 Cultural Controls & Prevention:

-- Rotate spring crops as far as possible from last season's fall brassica crops.
+- Rotate spring crops as far as possible from last season's fall brassica crops, and where flea beetles will overwinter.

 - Separate early and late-season brassica crops.